Legendrian contact homology in the product of a punctured Riemann surface and the real line: A DGA for Legendrian knots in .

 \subsection{Defining the Differential}

 We demand that the differential $d$ is linear and obeys the signed Leibniz rule.
 It is then left to define the differential on generators $a$.
 In Subsection 2.3 in \cite{ekholm1} the differential counts rigid holomorphic discs in $P$ with punctures on the boundary such that the punctures are asymptotic to Reeb chords/double points and the boundary admits a continuous lift to the the Legendrian sub-manifold.
 In contrast to the more general higher dimension case described in \cite{ekholm1} the count can be reduced to combinatorics due to the Riemann mapping theorem.
 We will begin by giving a combinatorial definition and later describe the connection to the geometrical definitions in \cite{ekholm1}.
 The combinatorial description is based on polygons.
-Let $P_n$ be the convex polygon with $n+1$ corners (we consider $P_0$ and $P_1$ to be ''polygons, modeled by a teardrop and a lens respectively) with one distinguished corner.
-Let the corners be indexed by $\tau_0,...,\tau_n$ ordered by the orientation of the boundary of the polytope, where $\tau_0$ is the distinguished corner.
+Let $P_n$ be the convex polygon with $n+1$ corners (we consider $P_0$ and $P_1$ to be "polygons", modeled by a teardrop and a an optical lens respectively) with one distinguished corner.
+Let the corners be indexed by $\tau_0,...,\tau_n$ ordered by the orientation of the boundary of the polygon, where $\tau_0$ is the distinguished corner.
 We say that $\tau_0$ is positive and the other marked points are negative.
-In the Legendrian diagram we also have corners where the knot self-intersects.
-We give signs to these corners according to Figure \ref{markedsigns2}. \begin{definition} Let $F_i$ be the set of orientation preserving immersions $f$ of $P_i$ into $P$ (up to orientation preserving diffeomorphisms of $P_i$ mapping $\tau_0$ to $\tau_0$) such that \begin{itemize} \item $f(\partial P_i)\subset\pi_P(K)$ \item $f$ maps $\tau_i$ to double points of $\pi_P(K)$ \item $f$ maps neighborhoods of $\tau_i$ to locally convex corners \item $f$ maps the neighborhood of $\tau_0$ into a positive corner \item $f$ maps the neighborhoods of $\tau_i, i>0$ into a negative corners \end{itemize} \end{definition} Let the product $f(\tau_1)\cdot\dots\cdot f(\tau_i)$ be denoted by $\textbf{b}_f\in A_K$.
+In the Lagrangian diagram we also have corners where the knot self-intersects.
+We give signs to these corners according to Figure \ref{markedsigns2}. \begin{definition} Let $F_i$ be the set of orientation preserving immersions $f$ of $P_i$ into $P$ (up to orientation preserving diffeomorphisms of $P_i$ mapping $\tau_0$ to $\tau_0$) such that \begin{itemize} \item $f(\partial P_i)\subset\pi(K)$ \item $f$ maps $\tau_i$ to double points of $\pi(K)$ \item $f$ maps neighborhoods of $\tau_i$ to locally convex corners \item $f$ maps the neighborhood of $\tau_0$ into a positive corner \item $f$ maps the neighborhoods of $\tau_i, i>0$ into negative corners \end{itemize} \end{definition} Let the product $f(\tau_1)\cdot\dots\cdot f(\tau_i)$ be denoted by $\textbf{b}_f\in A_K$.
+Note that the product may be empty since the empty word is also considered to be a word.

 \begin{definition} Let $K$ be a Lagrangian diagram of some Legendrian knot.
 Let $a$ be a crossing in $K$.
 Then $da=\sum_{i=0}^\infty d_ia,$ where \end{definition} The coefficient $w_f=\pm1$ is a sign associated to the holomorphic disc represented by $f$ which we discuss in \ref{signs}.
 To avoid the problem of choosing signs of discs, we will restrict ourselves to an algebra over $\Z_2$ in later calculations, allowing us to give the weight $1$ to every disc.